Let’s get personal: Improving customer experience with digital marketing

 Analyst firm CEB TowerGroup estimates that 75 percent of US banking transactions in 2012 came from digital channels.
-By 2016, that percent is expected to rise to 84 percent.
-Today, online transaction volumes are more than double that of branch activity.
+For 2016, that percent is expected to rise to 84 percent.
+Online transaction volumes are more than double that of branch activity.
 Bank employees have fewer opportunities to say, “Is there anything more we can do for you?”

 Yet, customer service is critical - whether customers are in front of you or at their computers.
 A 2012 Forrester Research report, The Business Impact of Customer Service, calculates that a bank with 40 million customers would gain $485 million in incremental revenue by improving its customer experience rating from below average to above average.

 Finding a way to personalize offers involves making sound decisions on which data is meaningful, and in what context.
 Customer analytics tends to get conflated with the phrase “big data,” but success is just as dependent on “small data.”
 What’s the difference?
 Small data is knowing something specific about your customer, such as he just deposited a check much larger than ever before.
 Big data crunches information to compare a customer’s transactions and demographics against similar customers to segment that customer for marketing offers.
 Both involve analytics, but not in the same way.

 Finding a starting point

 Being able to segment customers is a critical starting point, the first stop in ending the “one size fits all” approach to customer communication.
 Your analysis needs to review customer behavior data to develop insight into how they will respond going forward.
 No two institutions will have the same segments, and savvy institutions are constantly honing and reworking segments as new information becomes available.
 Offer-response rates can be looped back into model building.
 Increasingly, understanding online behavior (how a customer moves through a website or app) is critical to successful segmentation.